 The first thing one must possess as a white hat hacker is the hackers’ mindset.
 As a hacker, one should not only evaluate the logical security, but also the physical security of a system.
-Besides, one is expected to possess a thorough knowledge of penetration testing techniques, system hacking methodologies, working of system viruses and awareness of web server attacks.
-Knowledge of cyber security tools like Nmap, Nessus, Nikto, Kismet are must haves for a career in ethical hacking.
+Besides, one is expected to possess a thorough knowledge of the penetration testing techniques, system hacking methodologies, working of system viruses and awareness of web server attacks.
+Knowledge of cyber security tools like Nmap, Nessus, Nikto, Kismet are some of the must haves for a career in ethical hacking.
 Programming and computer networking skill can really be a feather in the cap.

 A Look at the Job Scenario

-With the increasing risk of internet security issues, more and more companies are hiring security experts.
+With the increasing risk of Internet security issues, more and more companies are hiring security experts.
 Companies like Tata Consultancy Services, KPMG, and Amazon hire professionals in Internet security to enhance their security against intruders.
 Internet security consultancies like Lucideus Tech are gaining popularity among banks and other global organizations.
 Security experts are also regularly being hired by the government and investigating agencies to counter security threats.
 Some also choose to work as independent ethical hackers and cyber security consultants, providing services to various global organizations.

-Meet the Shining Stars.
+The Shining Stars.

 Training and Certification